microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/ElasticTableOperations/README.md

 Deleted second sensor data record with alternate key.

-=== Start Region 6: Demonstrate ExecuteCosmosSqlQuery ===
+=== Start Region 6: Demonstrate CreateMultiple ===

 Creating 1000 records to use for query example...
-100 records created in $batch
+        100 records created using CreateMultiple
-100 records created in $batch
+        100 records created using CreateMultiple
-100 records created in $batch
+        100 records created using CreateMultiple
-100 records created in $batch
+        100 records created using CreateMultiple
-100 records created in $batch
+        100 records created using CreateMultiple
-100 records created in $batch
+        100 records created using CreateMultiple
-100 records created in $batch
+        100 records created using CreateMultiple
-100 records created in $batch
+        100 records created using CreateMultiple
-100 records created in $batch
+        100 records created using CreateMultiple
-100 records created in $batch
+        100 records created using CreateMultiple
 1000 records to use for query example created.

+=== Start Region 7: Demonstrate UpdateMultiple ===

+        100 records updated using UpdateMultiple
+        100 records updated using UpdateMultiple
+        100 records updated using UpdateMultiple
+        100 records updated using UpdateMultiple
+        100 records updated using UpdateMultiple
+        100 records updated using UpdateMultiple
+        100 records updated using UpdateMultiple
+        100 records updated using UpdateMultiple
+        100 records updated using UpdateMultiple
+        100 records updated using UpdateMultiple
+1000 records updated using UpdateMultiple.

+=== Start Region 8: Demonstrate ExecuteCosmosSqlQuery ===

 ExecuteCosmosSqlQueryResponse.PagingCookie: [removed for brevity]

 ExecuteCosmosSqlQueryResponse.HasMore: True

 Output first page of 50 results:

-        Device-ABC-1234 200
+        Device-ABC-1234 6
         [removed for brevity]

 Output additional page of 50 results:

 [removed for brevity]

+=== Start Region 9: Demonstrate DeleteMultiple ===

+        100 records deleted using DeleteMultiple
+        100 records deleted using DeleteMultiple
+        100 records deleted using DeleteMultiple
+        100 records deleted using DeleteMultiple
+        100 records deleted using DeleteMultiple
+        100 records deleted using DeleteMultiple
+        100 records deleted using DeleteMultiple
+        100 records deleted using DeleteMultiple
+        100 records deleted using DeleteMultiple
+        100 records deleted using DeleteMultiple
+1000 records deleted using DeleteMultiple.

-=== Start Region 7: Delete Table ===
+=== Start Region 10: Delete Table ===

 Deleting the contoso_SensorData table... contoso_SensorData table deleted.